danpla/dpscreenocr/doc/manual.md

     * (Unix) If your executable is a script, make sure it starts with a proper [shebang][].

-*   **dpScreenOCR doesn't see language packs**
+*   **(Unix) Recognition is very slow**

+    On some hardware, OpenMP multithreading in Tesseract 4 and 5 results in dramatically slow recognition.
+The solution is to set the `OMP_THREAD_LIMIT` environment variable to `1` before running dpScreenOCR.

+    Its not recommended to set `OMP_THREAD_LIMIT` globally because it will affect other programs that use OpenMP.
+Instead, create a helper script that sets the variable and then runs dpScreenOCR, e.g. via `env OMP_THREAD_LIMIT=1 dpscreenocr`.
+An even more convenient solution is to add an item to the applications menu by making a desktop entry that will either execute the helper script or will set `OMP_THREAD_LIMIT` itself:

+    1. Copy `dpscreenocr.desktop` from `/usr/share/applications/`
+        or `/usr/local/share/applications/` to
+        `~/.local/share/applications/` and rename it to
+        `dpscreenocr-no-openmp.desktop`.

+    2. Open `dpscreenocr-no-openmp.desktop` in a text editor and change `Name=dpScreenOCR` to `Name=dpScreenOCR (No OpenMP)` and `Exec=dpscreenocr` to
+        `Exec=env OMP_THREAD_LIMIT=1 dpscreenocr`.
+You can also tell `Exec` to launch a helper script instead, e.g.
+        `Exec=/home/your_name/your_script.sh`.

+    4. If the entry does not appear in the applications menu, run `update-desktop-database ~/.local/share/applications` or re-login.

+*   **(Unix) No languages**

-    * Make sure that the TESSDATA_PREFIX environment variable is either not set or points to the parent directory of your "tessdata" directory.
-In particular, you have this variable on Windows if you have ever used Tesseract installers from SourceForge with default settings.
+    Make sure that the TESSDATA_PREFIX environment variable is either not set or points to the parent directory of your "tessdata" directory.

 *   **(Windows) "Run executable" opens the script in a text editor**